makrai/notes/kratzer88-stage-level-individual-level-pred.md

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
 10

 to play a role.
-For our present purposes, it is sufficient that we found � relevzmt correlation.
+For our present purposes, it is sufficient that we found a relevzmt correlation.
 Whenever an indefinite object can scramble at surface-structure In German, I t can scramble at logical form In English (and the other way round).
 The 'tH-behaved' Indefinite objects, then, present no real challenge to Diesing's way of